 Women should feel insulted by this debate.
 Not because of the study’s findings, but because of the reaction to the study, which assumes women are too delicate to hear anything questioning the superiority of their sex.
 Tony Halpin, education editor for The Times of London, leads his article entitled “Is This A Clever Thing To Say About Women’s IQ?” with the assertion, “Half the population will dismiss this story, but a study claims that the cleverest people are much more likely to be men than women.”

 In other words, half the population — presumably the female half — will reject this scientific analysis automatically because it doesn’t coalesce with their worldview.
-This expectation may be an outcome of the controversy that erupted when Larry Summers, president of Harvard University, hypothesized that innate gender differences may contribute to the disparity between men and women in the upper echelons of science.
+This expectation may be an outcome of the controversy that erupted when Larry Summers, president of Harvard University, hypothesized that innate differences between the two sexes may contribute to the disparity between men and women in the upper echelons of science.
 Indeed, the so-called feminist professors attending the conference where Summers spoke swooned upon hearing his remarks; the National Organization for Women soon demanded Summers’s resignation for this heresy.

 Halpin’s mistake is assuming that these feminist stalwarts represent women.
 They don’t.
 Most women undoubtedly will keep these findings in perspective.
 After all, all the study suggests is that men are likely to outnumber women at the tops of certain fields that require the kind of specialized aptitudes measured by IQ tests.
 It says nothing about the potential or intelligence of any individual woman.